Almanac of Cyclical IRD Events

 The Interfaith Action for Peace in Africa – IFAPA is a pan African process initiated in 2002 during Africa’s first continent-wide inter-faith summit meeting of religious leaders from the 7 major Faiths in Africa namely; African Traditional Religions, Bahai, Buddhism, Hinduism, Christianity Islam and Judaism.
 Leaders of these faiths constitute the IFAPA governing body called the “IFAPA Commission” which seats after every two years.
 IFAPA is genuinely rooted in the tested African traditions and approaches to peace making.

-The World Alliance of Religions’ Peace (WARP) Summit is an extensive gathering of like-minded leaders and citizens sincerely taking action for settling the sustainable environment for peace in today’s world (source: http://www.warpsummit.org/en/aboutWARP)
+The HWPL World Peace Summit is an annual commemorative event series marking the original September 18th World Peace Summit first convened in 2014.
+It is an extensive gathering of like-minded leaders and citizens sincerely taking action for settling the sustainable environment for peace in today’s world.

 World Assembly of Religions for Peace